Outry08/SQL-Library/README.md

 - Learn how to throw errors instead of just printing errors.
 - Add full library documentation.

+If I feel like it:
 - Add join statements.
+- Add DATE datatype functionality.

 - COMPLETE.